dreamcatcher-tech/network/ideas/Companies/CSE listed Public Company.md

 Possibly Australia might be a good listing jurisdiction, as they have much mining exploration like Canada, and the capital gains exemption does not require switching country.

+It is important to separate the effort from the pubco, since the pubco would be taking on liability if it was in control of the project - it is simply a powerful peer of the network.
+Pubcos are terrified of liability, and decentralized projects are terrified of control.

 ## 150 Shareholders

 To get to the requisite 150 shareholders that the CSE requires, we could offer people who purchase work from us the option to become a shareholder with the fees that would otherwise be our profit.
 So we would pay all our costs for a job, and the amount left over for the dreamcatcher would be available to be made as an investment.
 Having automated cap table management, this would be presented as part of the normal payment flow.